 Applicant's mother-in-law is a citizen and resident of Iraq.
 She is a housewife.
 She does not know about Applicant's work as a translator.
 Applicant's wife speaks to her mother every week.
-The last time he had personal contact with her was in 2015, while he was visiting.
+The last time he had personal contact with his mother-in-law was in 2015, while he was visiting Iraq.
 (Tr.
 24-26)

 Applicant's wife has seven siblings.
 Four of them are citizens and residents of Iraq.
 They are students and live with his mother-in-law.
 His wife communicates with them when she calls her mother.
 (Tr.
-41) Applicant has cousins and other members of his family who are citizens and residents of Iraq.
+41) Applicant has other members of his family who are citizens and residents of Iraq.
 He contacts them twice a year at holidays.
+He said, "My cousins, pretty much the whole . . . family lives in Iraq."
 (Tr.
 30)